kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 |`$function`    | string | function name to mock   |
 |`$return_value`| mixed  | return value / callback |

-Replace PHP native function on the fly.
+Replace function on the fly.

 To use this, you have to enable monkey patching.
 See [How to Write Tests](HowToWriteTests.md#monkey-patching).